7RU7H/Archive/Reconnaissance/Active-Information-Gathering/Web-Analysis/Nikto-Cheatsheet.md

 nikto -h $IP -config (filename.conf) # Use a specified file as a database
 nikto -h $IP -nolookup 	# Stop DNS lookup for hosts
-nikto -h $IP -nocache 	# Stop caching responses for scans
+nikto -h $IP -nocache 	# Stop caching responses for scans nikto -h $IP -e # Evasion
 ```
 ## Tuning

-If you need to check for a specific vulnerablity
+If you need to check for a specific vulnerability

 Option | Description
 --- | ---